CSM Service Agreement

-The supply of all services (which shall include all materials and deliverables) by CSM Sport and Entertainment LLP and its group companies (“CSM”) is subject to these Standard Terms.
+The supply of all services (which shall include all materials and deliverables) by CSM Sport and Entertainment LLP, trading as CSM Live and its group companies (“CSM”) is subject to these Standard Terms.

 CSM operates as a group of individual businesses transacting separate lines of business.
-The rights and obligations of CSM as a party to the agreement, and its liability to the Client do not extend beyond the specified agency, except to the extent any other group business is explicitly and separately identified in the agreement as having rights and obligations in relation to the Client.
+The particular group business through which CSM acts as a party to the agreement is identified as CSM Live.
+The rights and obligations of CSM as a party to the agreement, and its liability to the Client do not extend beyond CSM Live, except to the extent any other group business is explicitly and separately identified in the agreement as having rights and obligations in relation to the Client.

-All services must be specified in writing in a Letter of Engagement (“LOE”) which contains an authorised contract number.
+All services must be specified in writing in an authorised CSM Live Purchase Order or other contractual document,. which contains an authorised order number

-Both the Client and CSM will be required to sign the LOE and in so doing, the Client automatically accepts these Standard Terms (together comprising the “Agreement”).
+Both the Client and CSM will be required to sign the authorised CSM Live Purchase Order or other contractual document and in so doing, the Client automatically accepts these Standard Terms (together comprising the “Agreement”).

 For the purposes of this clause 1, “Intellectual Property” means any and all rights in and to all inventions, patents, utility models, know-how, designs (both registered or unregistered), database rights, rights in software, copyright and related rights and trade marks (both registered and unregistered),business and domain names, together with all rights to the grant of and applications for the same and including all similar or analogous rights and all other rights in the nature of intellectual and industrial property throughout the world and all future rights of such nature.

 1.1 Subject to 1.3, the Intellectual Property together with all image and moral rights in all materials and other similar deliverables as specified booking, including but not limited to artwork, photography, footage (in all forms of media), copy and other work (“Materials”) produced as a result of the Agreement shall be the property of CSM.